pdemeulenaer/mlflow-image/README.md

 # mlflow-image

-This repo contains the Azure Pipeline that creates a custom MLflow image, described in the dockerfile.
+This repo contains the Azure Pipeline that creates a custom MLflow image, described in the Dockerfile.

-Added k8s folder, containing kubernetes deployment files.